The Band: 1976–1978: The Last Waltz

-1983–1989: Reformation and the loss of Richard Manuel
+1983–1989: Reformation and the death of Richard Manuel

-The Band resumed touring in 1983 without Robertson, who had found success with a solo career and as a Hollywood music producer.
+The Band resumed touring in 1983 without Robertson.
+An accomplished musician from Woodstock, New York, Jim Weider, became lead guitarist.
+Robertson had found success with a solo career and as a Hollywood music producer.
 As a result of their diminished popularity, they performed in theaters and clubs as headliners and took support slots in larger venues for onetime peers such as the Grateful Dead and Crosby, Stills and Nash.

 After a performance in Winter Park, Florida, on March 4, 1986, Manuel hanged himself, aged 42, in his motel room.
 He had suffered for many years from alcoholism and drug addiction and had been clean and sober for several years beginning in 1978 but had begun drinking and using drugs again by 1984.
 Manuel's position as pianist was filled by old friend Stan Szelest (who died not long after) and then by Richard Bell.
 Bell had played with Ronnie Hawkins after the departure of the original Hawks, and was best known from his days as a member of Janis Joplin's Full Tilt Boogie Band.

 The Band was inducted into the Canadian Music Hall of Fame at the 1989 Juno Awards, where Robertson was reunited with original members Danko and Hudson.
-With Canadian country rock superstars Blue Rodeo as a back-up band, Music Express called the 1989 Juno appearance a symbolic "passing of the torch" from the Band to Blue Rodeo.
+With Canadian country rock superstars Blue Rodeo as a back-up band, Music Express called the 1989 Juno appearance a symbolic "passing of the torch" from The Band to Blue Rodeo.